Waiver Process Overview For Registrars

 Chestnut Hill

 Chestnut Hill is a neighborhood that has parts in Newton, Brookline, and Boston.
-When Registrars list a player's town of residence, they should include what part of Chestnut Hill the player lives in.
+When Registrars list a player's town of residence, they must include what part of Chestnut Hill the player lives in.

-• Depending on the location, specific designations must be listed on the roster to clarify that the player lives in the part of Chestnut Hill that is included in their town.
-If different, a residency waiver is needed:
+• Use the waiver column on the roster to specify that the player lives in the part of Chestnut Hill that is included in your town.
+If a different part, a residency waiver is needed.

 • Chestnut Hill - Boston